robocomp/robocomp-robolab/components/hardware/base/differentialrobotComp/README.md

 ``` DifferentialRobotComp
 ```

-`DifferentialRobotComp` component is implemented as a controller for differential robot (e.g two wheels robot) simulated in Gazebo environment.
-The follow list specifies set of implemented control functions for the simulated robot on Gazebo, as specified in interface `DifferentialRobot.ice`:
+`DifferentialRobotComp` component is implemented as a generic controller for differential robot (e.g two wheels robot).
+The follow list specifies set of implemented control functions as specified in interface `DifferentialRobot.ice`:

 - *getBaseState*: gets robot state in Gazebo environment.
 - *getBasePose*: provides current robot pose (e.g x-y coordinate and orientation) in Gazebo environment.